 Ford is the second most popular vehicle brand in San Bernardino County, trailing only Toyota.
-The F-150 has been America's best-selling vehicle for over four decades, and the Inland Empire's construction, contracting, and outdoor communities have helped make the F-150, F-250, and F-350 dominant trucks in every city from Victorville to Riverside.
+The F-150 has been America's best-selling vehicle for over four decades, and the Inland Empire's construction, contracting, and outdoor communities have helped make the F-150, F-250, and F-350 dominant trucks across San Bernardino County.

 Ford's key technology has evolved significantly over the past 25 years, and knowing which system your vehicle uses affects both the programming approach and the realistic cost.